 Some people doubt that he can be a good event planner, because he is legally blind.
 But he does well.

 As for his appearance: he’s got a medium build and medium height, pale skin and thick brown hair.
 Nothing about his looks is really remarkable, except for his smile.
-Which again, isn’t creepy, though it does sometimes make people wonder what there is to smile about so much.
-Whatever it is, he knows the secret.
+Which again, isn’t creepy, not exactly, though it does sometimes make people wonder what there is to smile about so much.

 Gilbert Sullivan Frisch, who lives in Apartment 2a, doesn’t like Gilbert & Sullivan’s music, though his adopted parents do, very much.
 He turned up in their living room, as a baby, no one knows from where.
 A recording of The Pirates of Penzance was playing at the time.